AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 - [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within [!DNL Experience Platform].
 - [[!DNL Streaming ingestion]](../../../../ingestion/streaming-ingestion/overview.md): Streaming ingestion for [!DNL Platform] provides users a method to send data from client and server-side devices to [!DNL Experience Platform] in real-time..
 - [Sandboxes](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to a cloud storage using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully collect streaming data using the [!DNL Flow Service] API.

 ### Reading sample API calls